bartificer/programming-by-stealth/docs/pbs64.md

 </p>
 ```

-When the viewport is larger than the first breakpoint we get an inline form:
+When the viewport is larger than the first breakpoint, we get an inline form:

 ![](../assets/pbs64/Screenshot-2018-10-02-at-23.45.45.png)